Guifecha/couchcritics/README.md

 ```
 cd couchcritics
 ```
-Install the dependencies: Your Next.js application likely has a number of dependencies that need to be installed.
-You can install them with the following command:
+Install the dependencies with the following command:

 ```
 npm install
 ```

-Start the application: Once all the dependencies are installed, you can start the application with the following command:
+Start the application:

 ```
 npm run dev